If Ilopango came for you, there was no escape.

 Dull’s longstanding interest in the case was renewed in 2018 with two discoveries.
 Volcanic ash from 536 was found in a Greenland ice core, suggesting that volcanic activity was a more likely explanation for the cooling episode than space rocks.
 Also that year, German researchers pulled up marine sediments showing that Ilopango was far larger in magnitude than anyone had thought.

 In 2012, Dull and colleagues visited a site known as El Mico on the outside edge of Ilopango’s old kill zone.
-Detailed at right are a few results from that journey. —Kevin Matthews
+Detailed here are a few results from that journey. —Kevin Matthews